tujoworker/gatsby-plugin-wrap-pages/example-micro-frontends/README.md

 ## The benefits of using Gatsby

 - Extremely stable and robust due to the fact that all the production builds are served as static files only (JAMStack).
 No server downtime and maintenance etc.
-- The fact that every page is rendered during release (SSG) will help dramatically to find render issues before they hit the user.
+- The fact that every page is rendered during release (SSR) will help dramatically to find render issues before they hit the user.
 - Incremental builds (build only new pages) by reusing the cache is a core feature of Gatsby.
+- Page preloading is provided "out of the box".
+- Code-splitting per page basis.
 - Comprehensive automatic end-to-end (e2e) tests can be run in the same CI / CD process before / during main launch.
-This will make sure to test the functionality throughout the various apps - without any major work and complexity.
+This will make sure to test the functionality throughout the various applications - without any major work and complexity.
-- Apps can be run independently and in isolation or in combination as a whole in dev mode - locally without much setup / configuration.
+- Apps can be run for development independently and in isolation or in combination as a whole.
 - Cab be easily versionized.
-  - The result: Good overview of all apps and its versions and its features and progress.
+  - The result: Good overview of all applications and its versions and its features and progress.
 More transparency in other words to everyone involved.
-  - Very easy to reverse to previous version since all apps / parts have a version history.
+  - Very easy to reverse to previous version since all applications / parts have a version history.
-- Sharing reusable code across apps is very easy.
+- Sharing reusable code across applications is very easy.
-- Page preloading is provided "out of the box".
-- Building apps like that will resulting in an incredibly much better user experience.
+- Building applications like that will resulting in an incredibly much better user experience.
 A page visit happens instantly.